The Mysterious and Magnificent Relationship Between Mothers and Daughters

 Mothers and Daughters.
 Mothers and Sons.

 Yes, I know–there’s nothing quite like the love between a mother and son—I wrote about that relationship here.
-Some of the gender specific characteristics that I’d always considered stereotypes have proven true with both the males and females in our family.
+Some of the gender specific characteristics that I’d always considered stereotypes have proven true with both the males and females in our familyMothers and Daughters.
+What can we learn about ourselves from our relationships with our daughters?.

 Enter little girls.
 Relationships between mothers and daughters can be tumultuous, multi-faceted, beautiful, hilarious, and mind-boggling all at the same time.
 Many say boys are simpler, and I agree that they are more straightforward.
 They may flush your jewelry down the toilet and fart like it’s an Olympic sport, but you always know where you stand with them.